ryanmurphy42/Murphy2023ErrorModels/README.md

 - Julia packages: Plots, LinearAlgebra, NLopt, .Threads, Interpolations, Distributions, Roots, LaTeXStrings, DifferentialEquations, CSV, DataFrames, Parsers, MethodOfLines, Random, StatsPlots, StructuralIdentifiability, SpecialFunctions.

 ## Guide to using the code
 The script InstallPackages.jl can be used to install packages (by uncommenting the relevant lines).
-There scripts are summarised in the table below.
+Scripts are summarised in the table below.

 | | Script        | Figures in manuscript | Short description           |